by-student-2017/CrySPY-1.4.3_utility/README.md

 ## Calculated phase diagram
 - The "end_point" is a parameter that specifies the search range of the chemical potential.
 The standard is to obtain the DFT energy of a single molecule from databases such as Material Projects, literature, or your own calculations, and expand it by about +/- 1 eV.
+- The element_structure file in the example is not actually necessary for EA-vc.
+It is output for reference.
+Therefore, the make_input_*.py shown below can be made simpler.
+Since simpler is often better, users may wish to simplify it themselves.

 ## How to use "plot3d.py", "plot3dn.py" or "pplot_v1.py"
 - It is designed to correspond to a four-element system.
 The figure can be obtained by the following command.